If Only Everyone: Plot

-Sasha, a girl from Russia, travels Armenia to find a Nagorno-Karabakh war veteran named Gurgen.
+Sasha, a girl from Russia, travels to Armenia to find a Nagorno-Karabakh war veteran named Gurgen.
 After finding him, she tells him that she would like to visit and plant a tree at the grave of her father, who died in the war serving with Gurgen.
 He, however, is not very interested and directs her to a village to find some of the others who served with her father during the war.
 Responsibility eventually gets a hold of Gurgen as he steals a car from his mechanic shop and makes the trip with the young girl.
 After assembling some of the members of Sasha's father's unit, Gurgen has a hard time with the process.
 He feels guilty for Sasha's father's death since it was his capture that led to the rescue operation which took his life.
 Furthermore, he doesn't know how to tell Sasha that her father's grave is actually on the other side of the front line.
 When they eventually reach the military post at the front, the commander in charge refuses to approve their plans.

 During the night, Gurgen and Sasha make the trip across and are able to plant the tree.
 As the sun rises, an Azerbaijani villager sees the two and captures them with his rifle.
 After questioning them, he finds out the reason they are visiting the grave and breaks into tears, having lost his 10-year-old son during the war.
 He lets them go with the promise that they'll plant one at the grave of his son on the Armenian side.
 After planting the tree at the young boy's grave, they begin their trek back to town.
-While stopping for a restroom break, the bodyguards of the oligarch whose car Gurgen had stolen catch up with them.
-They beat the veterans and take the car, leaving them stranded.
+While stopping for a restroom break, the bodyguards of the oligarch whose car Gurgen had stolen caught up with them.
+They beat the veterans and took the car, leaving them stranded.
 Sasha, who did not see the scene that took place, finds the men and tries to ask in broken Armenian "Are you alright?"
 Finding humor in her terrible Armenian, they all break down in hysterical laughter.